 - When exporting VMs from VMware Cloud Director backups, all the VMs will be exported without vApps, that is, a new full backup file will be exported as a simple VMWare backup, not VMware Cloud Director backup.
 For more information about VMware Cloud Director backups, see Backup of VMware Cloud Director VMs.

-- Export session results are saved to the configuration database and available for viewing, as described in Viewing Session Statistics.
+- Export session results are saved to the configuration database and available for viewing, as described in section Viewing Session Statistics.

 In This Section